krishnamurali892/Album/README.md

 By referring this application we can understand most of the modern application concepts like

 MVVM
- - Its a architectural design pattern, where presentation, business and data layers loosely coupled So that the application can be easily testable and maintainable(Modifiable)
+ - Its a architectural design pattern, where presentation, business and data layers are loosely coupled So that the application can be easily testable and maintainable(Modifiable)

 DataBinding(no more findviewById's)